Professor Paul Langley

-Cutting across his research, Paul also seeks to contribute to conceptual debates underway in economic geography and beyond by developing a broad-based cultural economy approach.
-This includes interests in the strengths and limitations of processual concepts common to cultural economy (e.g. marketization, valuation, capitalization), the ways in which economics can be understood to have performative and governmental power, how affective energies and sovereign techniques are mobilized in economic practices, and how the making of entrepreneurial subjectivities features in contemporary neo-liberal government.
+Cutting across his research, Paul also seeks to contribute to debates underway in economic geography and beyond by developing a broad-based cultural economy approach.
+This includes interests in the strengths and limitations of processual concepts common to cultural economy (e.g. marketization, valuation, capitalization, assetization), the ways in which economics can be understood to have performative and governmental power, how affective energies and sovereign techniques are mobilized in economic practices, and how the making of entrepreneurial subjectivities features in contemporary neo-liberal government.

 Paul welcomes doctoral research students interested in working on topics that fall broadly within the remit of his research interests.
 He has previously supervised students who have written theses on a wide range of topics, including occupational pensions in the UK, sub-prime mortgage markets in the US and UK, ‘small states’ and ‘hot money’ in the global economy, financial stability and central banking, and the rise of the US dollar as 'world money'.
 He is presently supervising students researching topics that include fiscal austerity, private wealth management, urban air rights markets, and distributed ledger technology and cross-border payments.